External speaking request playbook

 Yes, federal employees are allowed to be photographed or recorded (audio/video) while performing their official duties.
 Approved attendance or speaking at a conference is considered an official duty.
 Release forms are not required for federal employees who are documented while performing their official duties.

 Permission for GSA visual information producers to document GSA presenters at events not hosted by GSA must be granted by event organizers prior to any still, video, or audio recording.
-Find much more information in GSA’s visual information policy.
+Find much more information in TTS-only, GSA’s visual information policy.

 GSA is responsible for providing neutral and unbiased advice.
 It is essential that we remain fair and unbiased in all that we do and say.
 As such, we avoid endorsing, or demonstrating favoritism, to any single one of the following: